Welcome to today's edition of the Rush 24-7 podcast.

 You know, they were all over Egypt.

-I haven't seen them in uh in Libya.
+I haven't seen them in Libya.

-The regime, the Obama administration has given permission to Petrobras to have a floating underwater storage facility in the Gulf of Mexico.
+The regime, the Obama administration has given permission to Petrobras to have a floating underwater storage facility in the Gulf of Mexico that'll hold 80,000 barrels of oil and 16 million cubic feet of gas.

-A floating underwater storage facility, no worries about leakage, no problem.
+No worries about leakage, no problem.

-But we okay A floating underwater storage facility.
+But we okay a floating underwater storage facility.

 Well, since it's a Brazilian company which has gotten heavy investments from George Soros, apparently there are no possible risks to the environment here.

-Just it just seems like all the obstacles that this administration seeks to place in people's way happen to be in the way of the United States.
+It just seems like all the obstacles that this administration seeks to place in people's way happen to be in the way of the United States.

 And I'm still curious.